Product Dogfooding in Software Development: A Quick Guide (+Best Practices)

 That’s because no testing regime can replicate the real-life conditions in which real customers use the product.

-Dogfooding can help you reduce the risk of releasing buggy products and avoid usability issues.
+Dogfooding can help you reduce the risk of releasing buggy products, avoid usability issues or receive poor feedback from your customers.

 If your teams have to use the product to solve their own daily problems, they’re more likely to identify issues that may sneak through quality control in a lab environment.